Leticia Mattos Da Silva

 About me

+I am the recipient of two MathWorks Fellowships, a Google Fellowship and a MIT Distinguished Fellowship.
 Before coming to MIT, I graduated cum laude with a bachelor’s degree in mathematics at the University of California, Los Angeles.

 Research Interests